 those who would consider themselves wise and learned (Matthew 11:25, 13:15; Mark 4:12; Luke 10:21; Acts 28:27; 1 Corinthians 1:19-29; Isaiah 6:10).

-hides the truth from the world that is proud their own ways and knowledge, but for
+hides the truth from the world that is proud in their own ways and knowledge, but for

-those who wish to believe in the truth He will make things plain.
+those who wish with pure heart to know the untainted truth He will make things plain.
 I had to come

-out of a lot of bad teaching to learn the truth, and as far as the
+out of a lot of bad teaching I got from the church to learn the actual truth, and as far as the

 True Gospel goes, the Lord gave me further understanding to remove some stumbling